Implications for the Hubble tension from the ages of the oldest astrophysical objects: Ages of old astrophysical objects and the Hubble tension

 At any redshift $z_i$, the age $t_i$ of an OAO at $z_i$ only sets a \textit{lower} limit to $t_U(z_i) \geq t_i$, since $t_i$ is the difference between the age of the Universe at $z_i$ and when the object was formed at a redshift $z_f$.
 The reason why the relation between $t_U(z_i)$ and $t_i$ is an inequality is that no object formed at the Big Bang ($z_f \to \infty$).
-The difference between $t_U(z_i)$ and $t_i$, which we denote by $\tau_{\rm in}$, is sometimes referred to as ``incubation time'', and accounts for the time elapsed between the Big Bang and $z_f$. \\
+The difference between $t_U(z_i)$ and $t_i$, which we denote by $\tau_{\rm in}$, is sometimes referred to as ``incubation time'', and accounts for the time elapsed between the Big Bang and $z_f$.
+We expect this to be of order ${\cal O}(0.1)\,{\rm Gyr}$, which is approximately the age of the Universe at $z \sim 20$, when halos of virial temperatures above $10000\,{\rm K}$ could form, allowing the gas to cool by atomic hydrogen transitions and fragment into long-lived stars, thereby allowing for the first generation of low-mass stars to form efficiently (for further discussions on these points, see for example Refs.~\cite{Jimenez:2019onw,Vagnozzi:2020dfn}).